 For the past four years I have been using the yellow margin orchid which releases 3-Hydroxyoctanoic acid to signal Japanese honey bees.
 I honestly do not know why it does this, or what benefits the orchid gets, and Man! getting the orchid to flower when I want it to is always a major headache.
 With my painkillers running low I have decided to purchase artificial traps this year and see how they work.

 Bees on Awaji island should be thankful for the plentiful supply of naturally growing camellia species during the winter months.
 Around my apiaries, I am blessed to have the hills littered with Yabu Tsubaki (Camellia japonica), and apiaries closer to civilization Sasanqua seems to be dominant species.
 If you ever have trouble telling which is which, just wait until the flower drops.
 If it drops petal by petal it’s a sasanqua and if the whole flower drops them it’s a camellia.

 Hatada eventually should become my biggest apiary hosting around 100 hives, in the area of the shed hopefully a potential 40 hives so I need to keep tools and hives on hand so I can rock up to the apiaries empty handed and take care of business.
-Empty handed?
-Really?
-Lazy much?
-I really want to cycle there some weekends and it’s a good 70 km round trip if I do a loop.
-Also I never know if I am going to be cycling, motorbiking or driving the Awaji sports car, aka kei-truck.
-But the main thing I want to keep up there is a weed-eater.
-In the photos below […]

-Once this invasive species flowers it marks the end of the honey harvest.
-Bees, flies and other nectar gathering insects love this plant, probably due to the fact that there are virtually no other flowers around this time.
+Once this invasive species flowers, it marks the end of my honey season.
+Bees, flies and other nectar-gathering insects love this plant, probably due to the fact that there are virtually no other flowers around this time.